Gukou4869/SOLO-project/README.md

-# My theme "Calory Caliculator"
+# My theme "Calorie Caliculator"

 MVP(minimam viable product)
 1. This app should be able to show daily calorie with each intake by nutrtions (Carbo/Protein/Fat)